 Nowadays, in this rapidly evolving global Internet world, we can’t skip the IPv4.
 It is the most used IP currently and still resists giving its spot to the newer and improved IPv6.
 What makes IPv4 so special?
 Let’s find out.

 IPv4 is short for Internet Protocol version 4.
 The 4th version of the Internet protocol (IP) is still a popular protocol for communication over the Internet.
 It establishes the rules and limitations for communication over the Internet or on a local network.
-Thanks to the IP, we can have interconnected networks routing with packets forwarding because it defines the format, the communications, use IPv4 addresses, and routes data.
+Thanks to the IP, we can have interconnected network routing with packet forwarding because it defines the format, and the communications, use IPv4 addresses, and routes data.

 In contrast to the transmission Control Protocol (TCP), the Ipv4 protocol does not need to guarantee delivery, and that makes it a connectionless protocol.
 It functions on the best-effort delivery model and makes it fast.

 IPv4 was first described in 1981 by the Internet Engineering Task Force (IETF, RFC 791) and was later adopted by the Department of Defense of The USA in 1982, SATNET in 1982, and ARPANET in 1983.

 We can’t miss talking about IPv4 addresses too.
 An IPv4 address is a 32-bit address that identifies a device on a network.
 It is made of 4 groups of numbers (octets) with up to 3 numbers each.
 The IPv4 will identify the network and the individual host on the network.

 Here you have an example of an IPv4 address: 184.108.40.206